-The balance sheet is a stock statement (point in time) and complements the flow statement Income statement (period covering revenues and expenses).
+The balance sheet is a stock statement (point in time).
+It complements the flow statement Income statement, which covers revenues and expenses over a period.

 Assets

-Current assets are expected to become cash within one operating cycle (typically a year).
-Used for short-term obligations:
+Current assets are expected to become cash within one operating cycle (usually a year), and cover short-term obligations:

-• Cash and cash equivalents — actual cash plus things essentially equivalent (GICs, money-market funds, T-bills).
+- Cash and cash equivalents — actual cash plus things equivalent to it (GICs, money-market funds, T-bills).

-• Accounts receivable (less allowance for doubtful accounts) — money owed by customers for invoices issued but not yet paid.
-The “less allowance” reflects the realistic expectation that some won’t pay.
+- Accounts receivable (less allowance for doubtful accounts) — money owed by customers for invoices issued but not yet paid.
+The “less allowance” reflects the expectation that some won’t pay.

 Long-term (non-current) assets are held for more than one operating cycle: